li7r/os/README.md

 4. 3d render.<br>
 5. 2d game.<br>
 6. multitasking.<br>
+7. boot from Q bootloader.<br>
 ## Goals :<br>
   MAKE A SIMPLE GUI (JUST A BACK GROUND WITH CURSOR)<br>
 ## Screenshots :<br>
 ![ERROR](https://raw.githubusercontent.com/li7r/os/master/a.jpg)<br>
+## If you find a bug or you want to improve the os send an email to u5u5@protonmail.com .<br>
 ## donations at <a href="https://paypal.me/u5u5">paypal</a> .<br>